JoeWoodworker

 VeneerSupplies.com

-Fourteen Good Reason to Build a Vacuum Press for Veneering
+Fourteen Great Reasons to Build Your Own Vacuum Press for Veneering

-2. The vacuum unit is very easy to build.
+2. A vacuum press is very easy to build.
 The average builder can have the system completed in a few hours.

 3. It's very affordable compared to the big name vacuum presses which can cost $700 or more.()

 4. This vacuum press requires no proprietary parts.
-In other words, if something would ever need replacement, you will be able to find the parts without a hassle.
-The vacuum pumps we offer at VeneerSupplies.com are made in the USA and have rebuild kits that the manufacturers have promised to offer for a minimum of 10 years!
-In fact, Gast has been using the same filters, valves, and gaskets on their pumps since 1981.
+In other words, if something ever needs replacement, you will be able to find the parts without a hassle.
+Vacuum pumps offered at VeneerSupplies.com are made in the USA and have rebuild kits available that the manufacturers have promised to offer for a minimum of 10 years!

-6. Due to the nonproprietary nature of the veneer press, you'll find it very easy to modify and adapt.
-Many users are now building vacuum presses for use with vacuum chucking (when bowl turning) as well as vacuum clamping and templating.
+6. Due to the nonproprietary nature of this veneer press, you'll find it very easy to modify and adapt.
+Many users are now building systems for vacuum clamping and templating.

-7. Unlike the big vacuum press companies, the vacuum bags require no special equipment, chemicals, or kits to repair.
-If you built the vacuum bag with parts described in this article, you can patch a bag in less than a minute!
+7. Unlike the "big" vacuum press companies, the vacuum bags require no special equipment, chemicals, or kits to repair.
+If you built a vacuum bag with parts described in this article, you can patch a bag in less than a minute!

-8. Since the press is built with heavy duty parts, it's durable, reliable, and predictable.
-I love "predictable"!
+8. Since the vacuum press is built with heavy duty parts, it's durable, reliable, and predictable.

-9. The venturi version of the vacuum press has only one moving part and weighs only 11 lbs.
+9. The venturi (compressed air power) version of the auto-cycling vacuum press has only one moving part and weighs only 11 lbs.

-12. As of 1/08, there are more than 3,300 of these vacuum presses in use around the world.
-Since October 2002, I've personally answered over 23,000 emails from hobbyist woodworkers, hi-end furniture manufacturers, stereo speaker builders, skateboard builders and radio controlled plane/glider builders.
+12. I've personally answered over 220,000 emails from hobbyist woodworkers, hi-end furniture manufacturers, stereo speaker builders, skateboard builders and radio controlled plane/glider builders.
 Many of these emails resulted in adjustments and clarifications to the vacuum press article.
-I answer emails several times each day (including weekends).

 14. I support this vacuum system 150%.
 If you have any questions before, during, or after its construction, do not hesitate to email me.